INSTALLATION GUIDE

 Record pre-existing defects on the Minor Works Certificate

-BS 7671 Regulation 644.1.2 requires the installer to record any defects found in the existing installation on the Minor Works Certificate (or EIC) so far as is reasonably practicable.
-GN3 9th Ed Reg 1.4 confirms: any defects observed during the course of the works that may give rise to danger must be noted on the certificate, even if they do not affect the safety of the new spur itself.
-Failure to do so is a legal duty omission.
-Any defect that does affect the safety of the new work must be corrected before the certificate is issued.
+BS 7671:2018+A4:2026 Regulation 644.1.2 requires the person responsible for the new work to record any defects found in the existing installation on the Electrical Installation Certificate or the Minor Electrical Installation Works Certificate, so far as is reasonably practicable.
+GN3 Section 1.4 confirms this: any defect in the existing installation observed during the course of the works that may give rise to danger must be noted on the certificate, even where it does not affect the safety of the new spur itself.
+Omitting it is a departure from BS 7671.
+Any defect that does affect the safety of the addition must be corrected before the certificate is issued.

 Elec-Mate generates both Minor Works Certificates and EICs on your phone.
 Enter the test results, describe the work carried out, and send the certificate to the customer as a professional PDF — all from site.